 Here’s the thing, though.
 If you go on to pick out the few best-performing SMBs and startups from such industry reports, you’ll notice a somewhat consistent pattern in their choices for ecommerce platforms.

-- WooCommerce – the best cheap ecommerce platform for WordPress users.
+- WooCommerce – the best free ecommerce platform for WordPress users.

 - Shopify Lite – the best cheap ecommerce platform for online businesses that exclusively operate on social media.